GentleHUG/word_cloud_service/README.md

 ## Introduction

 Welcome to the **Word Cloud Service (WCS)** project by the NoIT team!
-This project was developed during the Nuclear Hack Autumn 2024 hackathon (NIYAU MEPhI).
+This project was developed during the Nuclear Hack Autumn 2024 hackathon (NRNU MEPhI).
 With our service, you can create unique word clouds based on user responses.
 The artificial intelligence behind the service automatically selects the most significant words and phrases, cleans them of inappropriate language, and generates a personalized word cloud in the form of a mask.

 ## Features